Quickstick4/LazyExifTool/README.md

 N.B.
 If you have stumbled here by accident, please note:
 * This is just a simple program to enable my lazyness
-* Only supports MacOS at present
+* Only fully supports MacOS at present, works in Linux in certain (most) configs
 * Assumes Exiftool is installed at /usr/local/bin/